 Cost: which one is better value?

-Most vacation rentals are fully self-catered, potentially saving you hundred of dollars in food costs during your stay, and another perk of choosing a short-term rental is the lack of hidden costs you will find at a resort.
-Parking fees, internet fees, destination fees- what does that even mean?
+Most vacation rentals are fully self-catered, potentially saving you hundreds of dollars in food costs during your stay, and another perk of choosing a short-term rental is the lack of hidden costs you will find at a resort.
+Parking fees, resort fees, and so on.

 Size: where do you get more space?